mosamaasif/Inverted_Indexer/README.md

 Now enter a number corresponding to the given Menu Options:
     <ol>
     <li> <b>Search Only:</b> If you have already created the inverted index, you can simply search.
     <li> <b>Rebuild Index and Search:</b> If you want to rebuild index, or create it for the first time, and then search.
-This will ask for a path to the corpus.
+This will ask for a path to the corpus (sample corpora provided).
     <li> <b>Exit:</b> Simply Exit the program.
     </ol>